Shigeru Uehara

 Shigeru Uehara (上原 繁, Uehara Shigeru) is a Japanese automotive engineer.
-He was the project leader of the Honda NSX.
+He was the project leader of the Honda NSX, and chief engineer of the Honda S2000.

 Career

 Shigeru Uehara began his career at Honda R&D Co., Ltd in 1971, and went on to become the company's specialist in vehicle stability and handling performance.
 In 1985 he was appointed Large Project Leader for the mid-ship research project that led to the NSX project in 1990.
-Amongst his many contributions to the company, Uehara led Honda’s sports car development projects of three very important projects at Honda R&D, and saw them from conception to ending culminating in the S2000, Honda Integra Type-R (DC2/DC5) and the NSX-R. He is also known for his close friendship with the late Ayrton Senna.
+Amongst his many contributions to the company, Uehara led Honda's sports car development projects of three very important projects at Honda R&D, and saw them from conception to ending culminating in the S2000, Honda Integra Type R (DC2/DC5) and the NSX-R. He is also known for his close friendship with the late Ayrton Senna.

-Shigeru Uehara completed the S2000 CR as his last project before retirement, as his pride and joy.
-The color (Apex Blue) is his favorite color, the tires are made with the same tread design as the NSX-R's Potenza's (which he helped design), and the purpose built body kit produces much rear-end down-force at speed.
+Shigeru Uehara completed the S2000 CR as his last project before retirement.
+The color of Apex Blue is his favorite color, the tires are made with the same tread design as the NSX-R's Potenza's which he helped design, and the purpose built body kit produces much rear-end down-force at speed.
 Also, the shocks and springs are stiffer than the standard S2000.
 Uehara called the S2000 CR his final gift before retirement.